 - Applicant Flow Log (AFL) (not required for adjunct appointments)

-- MTU Faculty Recruitment Report (not required for adjunct appointments)
+- Michigan Tech Faculty Recruitment Report (not required for adjunct appointments)

 - After the Appointment Recommendation has been approved by the President, send the appointment letter to the candidate.